 Indian curry sauces are world-renown for their fiery heat and robust flavors.
 Thai curry is also known to be spicy but tends to have a stronger coconut flavor than Indian.
 Every country in Southeast-Asia has its own type of curry.

-Curry Sauces and Pastes - What's the Difference?
+Curry Sauces vs. Pastes

 Thai and Indian curries are either made from a curry sauce or from what is called a curry paste.
 Curry paste is basically a mixture of various dry spices and fresh herbs all combined in a food processor or pestle & mortar to make a thick spice paste.